StackStorm/st2tests/st2-ask/overview.md

 StackStorm has a built-in trigger called `core.st2.generic.actiontrigger` which can be watched by Rules to know when an execution has changed status.
 Using two simple string matches within the criteria, we can narrow this down to only execution changes to the `pending` status from the `st2.ask` action.
 In response to such an event, we can send a simple message via slack containing the execution ID, as an example, so the user knows which execution has paused.

-> Please read `st2-ask/example_rule.md` for an example of this
+> Please read `st2-ask/example_rule.yaml` for an example of this

 However, it's not uncommon to have different groups to provide approvals for different `st2.ask` actions.
 For this reason, `st2.ask` has a `tag` parameter, which is an arbitrary field for attaching a useful label to a specific instance of `st2.ask` in your workflows.
-In `st2-ask/example_rule.md`, you'll notice that we're explicitly looking for this field in our rule criteria (i.e. only watching for `st2.ask` instances tagged "managers")
+In `st2-ask/example_rule.yaml`, you'll notice that we're explicitly looking for this field in our rule criteria (i.e. only watching for `st2.ask` instances tagged "managers")

 It may be more appropriate to put all of the complex logic of who to notify, and using what mechanism (i.e. Slack, email, etc) to a workflow.
-See `st2-ask/example_rule_workflow.md` for a modified version of this rule that simply passes the original `tag` value for `st2.ask` as a parameter to this workflow.
+See `st2-ask/example_rule_workflow.yaml` for a modified version of this rule that simply passes the original `tag` value for `st2.ask` as a parameter to the example workflow shown in `st2-ask/complex_notification_workflow.yaml`.
 This would allow us to only require one rule for notification purposes.

 ## Satisfying an `st2.ask` Execution